 And there must be something in the nectar!
 Flying insects will literally squeeze themselves into a pitcher to get to lap it up.
 It's not at all unusual to see a yellow jacket stuck head-first in a pitcher with its legs sticking up in the air.

 Plants You Receive

-Plants are shipped in 3-inch pots with proper growing media.
+Plants are shipped in 4-inch pots with proper growing media.
 Each plant is a division from select mother plants in our collection.
-Pitchers are expected to reach 4 inches during their first season after division.
+Plants may need an additional growing season for pitchers to reach full size.